 Graduate Teaching Fellowship

-Please complete the Women’s Law & Public Policy Fellowship Program application and submit it to BOTH the Domestic Violence Clinic (firstname.lastname@example.org) and the Women’s Law and Public Policy Fellowship Program (email@example.com).
+Please complete the Women’s Law & Public Policy Fellowship Program application and submit it to both Professors Deborah Epstein and Rachel Camp (email@example.com) and to the Fellowship Program (firstname.lastname@example.org).

 Description of the Fellowship

-Preference will be given to applicants who have a background or demonstrated interest in family law, domestic violence, or poverty law and who have some trial practice experience.
-Applicants must have excellent oral and written advocacy skills, and must be admitted to a Bar at the time of submitting their application.
-Any fellow who is offered the position and is not a member of the D.C.
+Preference will be given to applicants who have a background or demonstrated interest in family law, domestic or sexual violence, and/or poverty law, and to applicants who have trial practice experience.
+Applicants must be admitted to a Bar at the time they submit their application.
+A fellow offered the DVC fellowship position who is not a member of the D.C.
 Bar must apply for admission by waiver immediately following acceptance.

 Description of the Clinic